Kilmainham Gaol Museum - Plan Your Visit

 Kilmainham Gaol has also continued to feature prominently as a film location, with movies such as In The Name of the Father (1993), Michael Collins (1996), The Escapist (2008), and the recent Rebellion drama by RTÉ all shot within the building.

-Kilmainham Gaol Museum is located 3.5km from Dublin City.
+Kilmainham Gaol Museum is located 3.5km west from Dublin City.